felixroedel/latex-framework/README.md

 # How to use this?

-This repository is intended to be used as a submodule for a template.
+This repository is intended to be used as a submodule for a template.git